mobamba1/SFIA/README.md

-# SFIA PROJECT: Calorie Noter
+# SFIA PROJECT: Calorie Diary
 This project purpose is to ensure that we are capable of creating an application which has all the CRUD functionality.
 The application I have created enables users to take not of their caloric intake and calories burnt for the day.
 Each data the user inputs will be stored in a SQL server which is hosted in Google Cloud Platform.
 By doing so we can apply the fundementals of creating, reading, updating and deleting into our SQL database as well.
 Furthermore I had to build the applicaiton using Jenkins which is my CI Server which handles the automation or testing and deployment.

 # Traking my Progress: